vermont42/ProgrammaticLayout/README.md

 ![Cat Table](images/catTable.png "Cat Table Built with Programmatic Layout")

 17\: `BreedCell.init()` has a magic number: `8.0`.
 This is the amount of space or "padding" between the thumbnail and the `name` label.
 For a variety of reasons ably summarized [here](https://stackoverflow.com/a/47890), magic numbers are bad.
 The next step in the conversion of this (or any) app from IB to PL is to identify paddings used in the storyboard and isolate them in one place.
 As with colors, in a production app, these paddings, and their names, might be specified in a style guide from a designer.
-The Author has done the hard work of identifying these paddings for you.
+The Author has done the work of identifying these paddings for you.
 In the group `Models`, create a file called `Padding.swift` and give it the following contents:

 ```
 import UIKit